Euro/Dollar on the Rise: Will the Market Wait and See if It Can Hold Its Gains?

 - U.S. S&P/Case-Shiller Home Price Index

-In yesterday’s U.S. currency trading, the U.S. dollar fell against the yen.
+In the U.S. currency market yesterday, the U.S. dollar fell against the yen.
 The USD/JPY pair dropped from 159.596 to 159.098.
 On the hourly chart, the price has moved from above the 20-period moving average (MA) to below it.
-On the 4-hour chart, the candlesticks have pulled back to just below the 200-period simple moving average (SMA), while on the daily chart, the price remains above the 20-period MA.
+On the 4-hour chart, the price has pulled back to just below the 200-period simple moving average (SMA), while on the daily chart, it remains above the 20-period MA.
 On the weekly chart, the uptrend along the 10-period MA remains intact.

 Among European currencies, the euro rose against the U.S. dollar.
-The EUR/USD pair rose from 1.1692 to 1.1755, trading above the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the pair is currently pulling back from the +2σ line of the Bollinger Bands.
-On the daily chart, prices rebounded after touching the 20-period MA but were unable to sustain the rally, and resistance is building at higher levels.
-On the weekly chart, prices are also rebounding from the 20-period MA, similar to the daily chart.
+The EUR/USD pair climbed from 1.1692 to 1.1755, trading above the 20-period moving average on the hourly chart.
+On the 4-hour chart, the price is currently pulling back from the +2σ line of the Bollinger Bands.
+On the daily chart, the price rebounded after touching the 20-period moving average but was unable to sustain the rally, and resistance is building.
+On the weekly chart, the price is also rebounding from the 20-period moving average, similar to the daily chart.